xDaryamo/puccini/scripts/README.md

 You don't need to run this normally.
 Run it only if you change any of the files in the [assets](../assets/) directory.
 It reads those files and wraps them in Go code so that they can be compiled into Puccini's executables.
-So, after running this you would also have to re-run `build.sh`.
+So, after running this you would likely also want to re-run `build.sh`.

 [test.sh](test.sh)